 The only way to claim the EIC is to file.
 US expats sometimes believe that foreign income (that is, money they earn while outside of the US) does not need to be reported.
 The truth is that almost all American citizens are required to file a tax return, even if they live abroad.
 The good news is that filing your expat taxes gives you the opportunity to qualify for and claim the EIC, which could lower the amount of taxes due or even result in a refund, depending on your situation.

-However, expats should keep in mind that they cannot use both the EIC and the Foreign Earned Income Exclusion in a single tax return.
-If you are uncertain which tax credit is best for your situation, it’s best to consult with an accountant.
+However, expats should keep in mind that they must have lived in the US for at least half the year to use the Earned Income Tax Credit.
+If you are uncertain about whether or not you qualify, it’s best to consult with an accountant.

 Need Help Filing a Tax Return on Your Foreign Income?